Achievable logoAchievable logo

 Lawsuits, mediation, & arbitration

-In a perfect world, all valid complaints would be handled responsibly and ethically, potentially leading to fee reimbursements or restitution if any wrongdoing legitimately occurred.
-Unfortunately, that doesn’t always happen.
-If the firm’s handling of a complaint does not satisfy the customer, three options remain:
+In a perfect world, all valid complaints would be handled responsibly and ethically, potentially leading to fee reimbursements or restitution if wrongdoing occurred.
+In practice, that doesn’t always happen.
+If the firm’s handling of a complaint doesn’t satisfy the customer, three options remain:

 • A lawsuit